-In addition to challenges in working with interpreters, there are hurdles between provider and interpreter.
+In addition to challenges in working with interpreters, there are challenges between the provider and the interpreter (Hsieh, 2006; Hsieh, 2008, 2010; Hsieh, Ju, & Kong, 2010).
 Hsieh has examined the dynamics between provider and interpreter in a number of studies.
-Her work demonstrated the complexity of this relationship and the importance of developing trust and clear roles between provider and interpreter.
-Her work also makes a compelling case for deliberately using the interpreter's many possible roles within the visit to the benefit of the client-provider relationship.
+Her work demonstrated the complexity of this relationship and the importance of developing trust and clear roles between the provider and interpreter.
+Her work also makes a compelling case for deliberately using the interpreter's many possible roles within the visit to the benefit of the client and provider relationship.
 An interpreter can act as a language conduit, a cultural broker, an advocate, and a support for the client.
-Brisset, Leanza, and Laforest found in their meta-analysis of the literature that some providers are comfortable having the interpreter use a number of roles within the visit.
-Several studies such as Kosny et al.7 examine the provider's experiences working with interpreters.
-There are few studies, like Hadziabdic and Hjelm that focus on the client's experience of interpretation services, and a small but growing body of literature on the experiences of interpreters.
-Green, Sperlinger, and Carswell looked at refugees experiences when they worked as interpreters for fellow refugees.
+Some providers are comfortable having the interpreter use a number of roles within the visit (Hsieh & Kramer).
+There are a number of studies that examine the provider's experiences working with interpreters (Brämberg & Sandman, 2013; Brisset, Leanza, & Laforest, 2013; Hsieh, 2010; Hsieh, 2014; Hsieh, et al., 2010; Mirdal, Ryding, &

+Essendrop Sondej, 2012; Rousseau & Foxen, 2010).
+There are few studies on the client's experience of interpretation services (Hadziabdic & Hjelm, 2014); and, a small but growing body of literature on the experiences of interpreters (Green, Sperlinger, & Carswell, 2012; Hsieh, 2008).

-As more remote methods of interpreting (telephonic, video) become more common, studies have sought to evaluate the effectiveness of each of these methods.
-Studies such as Locatis'10 show that in-person interpreting is preferred by providers and interpreters more than a remote method, while video is preferred over telephonic.
+As more remote methods of interpreting (telephonic, video) are becoming more common, studies have sought to evaluate the effectiveness of each of these methods (Crossman, 2010; Locatis et al., 2010; Wofford, Campos, Johnson, & Brown, 2012).
+In-person interpreting is preferred by providers and interpreters more than a remote method, while video is preferred over telephonic (Locatis et al., 2010).
 The findings reflect the perception that "much was lost" when not in-person.
 This suggests that the physical presence of the interpreter with the client and provider is important.
-Studies have demonstrated that interpreters understand, as Hsieh stated, that they are more "than a robot," and in a different study by Hadziabdic12 and colleagues, they found that providers feel both burdened and enriched by the quality of the interpretation service.
+Studies have demonstrated that interpreters understand that they are more "than a robot" (Hsieh, 2008), and that providers feel both burdened and enriched by the quality of the interpretation service (Hadziabdic, Heikkilä, Albin, & Hjelm, 2011; Hsieh, 2010).
 Few studies, though, have examined the interpreter's physical presence as part of the interpreting service.
 In particular, this study seeks to understand how, if at all, interpreters use themselves as a tool to enhance the interpretation services.
-As Dewane describes, the use of oneself to enhance service delivery and client trust is most often associated with psychotherapy.
-The use of self is defined within social work and counselling literature as the "use of personality; use of belief system; use of relational dynamics;

-use of anxiety; and use of self-disclosure."
-For social workers and counsellors, the use of self is an important skill in working with clients.
-Maclaren and others describe the purpose of using oneself as a method where the therapist consciously uses aspects of her personality, personal experiences, and dynamics within the relationship to create a safe and authentic exchange with the client.
-As Arnd-Caddigan and Pozzuto discuss, the intent of using parts of oneself within the helping relationship is always to enhance the intervention and deepen the trust with the client.
+The use of one's self to enhance service delivery and client trust is most often associated with psychotherapy.
+The use of self is defined within social work and counseling literature as the "use of personality; use of belief system; use of relational dynamics; use of anxiety; and use of self-disclosure" (Dewane, 2006).
+For social workers and counselors, the use of self is an important skill in working with clients.
+In using one's self with a client, a therapist consciously uses aspects of her personality, her personal experiences, and dynamics within the relationship to create a safe and authentic exchange with the client.
+The intent of using parts of one's self within the helping relationship is always to enhance the intervention, and deepen the trust with the client (Arnd-Caddigan & Pozzuto, 2008; Maclaren, 2008).